 Cons: Even though it looks like a real Hardwood, it doesn’t have its durability.
 Its thin hardwood upper layer means it can be refinished only once or twice (depending on the thickness of the layer).
 It also doesn’t have Hardwoods’ resale value (it doesn’t affect it).
 Still wouldn’t recommend it for really moisture-heavy rooms like the Bathroom and Utility room.

-It is gaining popularity these days as another alternative to Hardwood.
+Bamboo floors are gaining popularity these days as another alternative to Hardwood.

 Pros: It has a unique look and grows very quickly (because it’s actually a type of grass, not wood), so it’s a renewable material.
 Bamboo fibers are so strong that the floor made from it is harder (more durable) than most Harwoods’, which is great for high-foot traffic areas like Living rooms and Dining rooms.
 It’s DIY friendly and easy to maintain.